top of page

 Diese Kurse sind einzigartig; Analyse, Kommunikationsfähigkeit und Körpereinsatz bilden die Grundlage unseres Studiums.
 Wir können Ihnen helfen, durch Klarheit und Beobachtung besser zu werden!

-Participants: up to eight conductors
+Participants: up to six conductors, 2 observers

 Repertoire: